AdobeDocs/experience-manager-forms-cloud-service.en/help/working-with-adobe-sign.md

 * Signing forms as an anonymous or logged-in user
 * Dynamic signing processes (integration with [!DNL AEM Forms] Workflow)
 * Authentication through a knowledge base, phone, social profiles, and Government ID
-* Role based actions for each recipient of an agreement
+* Assign roles to each agreement recipients.
+Adobe Sign for business and enterprise service levels have the option to expand the [roles for agreement recipients].

 <!-- * In-form and out-of-form signing experiences -->

 ## Prerequisites {#prerequisites}